vitessio/website/content/en/docs/14.0/user-guides/schema-changes/advanced-usage.md

 $ vtctlclient ApplySchema -- --migration_context="1111-2222" --skip_preflight --ddl_strategy='vitess' --sql "alter table customer add column status int unsigned not null" commerce
 ```

 In the above, the two calls are identical.
-Specifically, they share the exact same `--migration_context` value of `1111-2222`, and the exact same `-sql`.
+Specifically, they share the exact same `--migration_context` value of `1111-2222`, and the exact same `--sql`.

 Notes: